911 Communications

 need to.

-The Wasco County Sheriff operates the 911 Communications Center for all of Wasco County.
-The Communications Center is known as a PSAP (Public Safety Answering Point) and receives all 9-1-1 calls from within Wasco County except for that portion of the county on the Warm Springs Indian Reservation.
-The Center also receives business calls for several emergency response agencies after normal business hours.
+The Wasco County Sheriff operates the 911 Communication Center.
+The Communication Center is known as a PSAP (Public Safety Answering Point) and receives 911 calls from the area of Wasco County except for the portion of the county on Warm Springs Indian Reservation.
+The Center also receives business calls for several emergency response agencies.